-Superwinch[®] is the only company that builds a winch line speci¿cally for trailer applications, the S series winch line.
-Superwinch[®] does this because it understands and recognizes the unique demands of trailer applications.
+Superwinch® is the only company that builds a winch line speci¿cally for trailer applications, the S series winch line.
+Superwinch® does this because it understands and recognizes the unique demands of trailer applications.
 These S series winches are tailored to trailer applications in that they provide faster line speeds, comfortable safety factors to minimize down time, and high durability brakes designed to bring the load to a soft stop.
 If the vehicle you are moving is important to you, you'll do well to consider a winch designed speci¿cally for trailers.
-The Superwinch[®] S series winch line is designed to accommodate vehicles with a GVW of up to 20,000 lbs (9071.8 kg).
+The Superwinch® S series winch line is designed to accommodate vehicles with a GVW of up to 20,000 lbs (9071.8 kg).

-· Sharp edge hazard ·Always properly seat load in throat of hook. · Always use a handsaver strap · Always keep helpers and spectators at a safe distance. · Always be sure anchor will withstand the load.
-Always ensure hook latch is closed and not supporting load · Always operate the winch with an unobstructed view of the winching operation. · Always use a hook with a latch. · Never apply load to hook tip or latch. · Never use a winch to secure a load in place Never exceed the winch rated capacity. · Never use to raise suspend, lower or secure horizontally hinged doors or ramps without additional counter balance springs, centrifugal locking devices, or other secondary means of supporting the moving ramp or door · Never use winch as a hoist · Never use winch to lift or move people · Never put your ¿nger in the hook.
+· Before winching a load be sure the freespool is fully in the engaged position.
+Sharp edge hazard Always property seat load in throat of hook Always use a handsaver strap · Always keep helpers and spectators at a safe distance. · Always be sure anchor will withstand the load. · Always ensure hook latch is closed and not supporting load · Always operate the winch with an unobstructed view of the winching operation. · Always use a hook with a latch. · Never apply load to hook tip or latch. .
+Never use a winch to secure a load in place. · Never exceed the winch raled capacity. · Never use to raise suspend, lower or secure horizontally hinged doors or ramps without additional counter balance springs, centrillugal locking devices. or other secondary means of supporting the moving ramp or door · Never use winch as a hoist.
+Never use winch to lift or move people. · Never put your ¿nger in the hook